Productiv - How CIOs can improve the employee experience

 How can CIOs tip the scales back to the center?

-Beyond the steps mentioned above, one of the best ways CIOs and IT teams can get a handle on their SaaS applications is by adopting a SaaS Intelligence Platform that provides intelligent, actionable insights.
+Beyond the steps mentioned above, one of the best ways CIOs and IT teams can get a handle on their SaaS applications is by adopting a SaaS Management Platform that provides intelligent, actionable insights.

 Take Productiv, for example.
 With our platform, you get granular insights into all of the SaaS applications in your portfolio from a single system of record.
 Not only will you know which apps are actually being used, you’ll be able to tell how your employees are using them (as well as compare usage by team, individual, and feature).